Saugus High School shooting: Political

 Politicians such as President Donald Trump, Vice President Mike Pence, Senator Kamala Harris, and California Governor Gavin Newsom all used Twitter to express condolences for the victims and thoughts on the shooting.
 Many of the Democratic presidential candidates referred in their posts to gun control and stopping future school shootings.
 Celebrities also used social media to express their condolences about the shooting.

 US Senators Richard Blumenthal and Chris Murphy, both Democrats from Connecticut, had been advocating for universal background checks when news of the shooting broke.
 When informed of events by an aide, Blumenthal incorporated the news into his speech, saying: "As I speak, on the floor right now, there is a school shooting in Santa [Clarita], California.
 How can we turn the other way?
 How can we refuse to see that shooting in real time, demanding our attention, requiring our action?"

 Organizations and activists such as Fred Guttenberg and Everytown for Gun Safety used the shooting to highlight their frustration at the lack of action by Senate Majority Leader Mitch McConnell, since he had led no action since calling for it after the El Paso shooting.
 Gun rights supporters disputed that any of the proposed gun control laws would have prevented the shooting and pointed to the gun control laws already in place in California that failed to prevent it.

 Teacher and students

-Gina Painter, a teacher at Saugus, wrote an opinion piece about the shooting for The Washington Post in which she stated her concern about the lack of action by politicians and organizations.
+Gina Painter, a teacher at Saugus, wrote an opinion piece for The Washington Post in which she stated her concern about the lack of action by politicians and organizations.
 She noted how common such shootings have become, as someone said to her, "It could have been worse.
 It's not like Saugus is Sandy Hook."
 She objected to US Senator Cindy Hyde-Smith blocking a gun control bill during the shooting.

 Students took to social media to post about the shooting.
 Others raised concerns about going back to school in the aftermath.
 A student said in an interview with CNN that "...with the state of America right now, with gun control not being strict enough, with kids being able to access guns so easily, it didn't surprise me."